-Dutch filmmaker Hans Fels first traveled to Haiti a quarter of a century ago.
-He heard about an opera that had never been staged.
-He decided to produce it.
+When Dutch filmmaker Hans Fels first traveled to Haiti a quarter of a century ago, he heard about an opera that had never been staged, and he decided to produce it.
 “Art and performing things are the first victims of poverty”, says Fels.
-“It was my ideology to prove that under the dust of poverty is talent, talent that people are never asked to perform.”
+“It was my ideology to prove that under the dust of poverty is talent, a talent that people are never asked to perform.”

 Haiti used to have a rich cultural life with very talented musicians and singers, but countless coup d’états and decades of dictatorship and military rule destroyed all that.
 Fels faced innumerable obstacles.
-When he returned to Haiti to start the production, for example, he found that the opera hadn’t even been completed.
-The play finally premiered last year in Haiti.
+For example, when he returned to Haiti to start the production, he found that the opera hadn’t even been completed.
+But the play finally premiered last year in Haiti.

 Original broadcast: October 3, 2006